-How Much Does ProLon Cost and Can’t You DIY Fasting Mimicking?
+How Much Does the ProLon Diet Cost ?

 A five-day ProLon Fasting Mimicking Diet kit costs about $250.
 There is a small discount for ordering three at a time, or for signing up for a regular subscription.
 There is also a Customer Assistance Program that knocks the price all the way to $200 per box for qualified individuals.